yulia-sa/4_json/README.md

 # Prettify JSON

-This script pretty-prints the contents of “unformatted.json”.
+This script pretty-prints the contents of unformatted JSON.

 # Quickstart